Skip to main content

 Some of the bizarre behavior may be attributable to the gradual impact of a long-standing physical condition that worsens as a cat grows old or to diseases commonly found in older cats.
 The pain of arthritis, for example, can intensify over the years and cause a formerly athletic cat to slow down dramatically as the years pass.
 Kidney failure may impact litter box behavior by causing excessive urination and soiling of the litter box, causing some fastidious cats to find alternative places to eliminate.
 Arthritis may also hinder a cat’s ability to get into the litter box in time.
 Night-time vocalizing is relatively common in hyperthyroid cats or cats with hypertension, and hypertension can also cause retinal detachment and blindness, leading to anxiety and confusion.
 Progressively painful periodontal disease can discourage the cat from visiting its food bowl with the same enthusiasm it showed at a younger age.

-The signs of cognitive dysfunction may also be traced to a neurologic disorder, according to Alexander de Lahunta, DVM, former emeritus professor of anatomy at Cornell University’s College of Veterinary Medicine.
+The signs of cognitive dysfunction may also be traced to a neurologic disorder, according to the late Alexander de Lahunta, DVM, and former emeritus professor of anatomy at Cornell University’s College of Veterinary Medicine.
 He explained, “when examining a cat, if it is acting as if it’s in a world of its own, doesn’t respond to me, paces in a circle, or gets itself in a corner and just stays there, I’ll consider that to be a prosencephalon problem.”
 The prosencephalon, he explains, includes the largest portion of the brain, the cerebrum.
 This area controls a cat’s response to its environment, its vision and hearing, and such vital functions as sleeping and eating.

-Anomalous behavior stemming from that part of the brain, explains Dr. de Lahunta, can be caused by a variety of physical problems, such as tissue inflammation, tumors, trauma, or a metabolic disease.
-If magnetic resonance imaging (MRI) and analysis of cerebrospinal fluid fail to reveal a physical problem in the brain, says Dr. de Lahunta, then the problem is something that is probably best treated by an animal behaviorist or veterinary psychiatrist.
+Anomalous behavior stemming from that part of the brain, explained Dr. de Lahunta, can be caused by a variety of physical problems, such as tissue inflammation, tumors, trauma, or a metabolic disease.
+If magnetic resonance imaging (MRI) and analysis of cerebrospinal fluid fail to reveal a physical problem in the brain, said Dr. de Lahunta, then the problem is something that is probably best treated by an animal behaviorist or veterinary psychiatrist.

 After other potentially causative conditions, such as hyperthyroidism and kidney disease, are ruled out, a veterinarian may prescribe an anti-anxiety drug, such as fluoxetine, to allay some of the alarming signs of cognitive dysfunction.
 (A drug called L-deprenyl has proved successful in improving brain function in dogs but has not yet been approved for use in cats.)